Metaphor-based Jailbreak Attacks on Text-to-Image Models: Experiments

-\textbf{Real-World Attack Comparison}.
-To evaluate the attack performance of different methods in real-world scenarios, we randomly select ten risky prompts from each category and conduct black-box attack experiments on the representative commercial T2I model, DALL$\cdot$E 3.
+To examine performance on a commercial T2I service, we randomly select ten risky prompts from each category and conduct black-box attack experiments on the representative commercial T2I model, DALL$\cdot$E 3.
 DALL$\cdot$E 3, developed by OpenAI, uses five strategies to conduct safeguards~\cite{DALL-E_3_System_Card}, including ChatGPT Refusals, Blacklist, Prompt Transformation, Prompt Classifier, and Image Classifier.

-As shown in Table~\ref{tab:attack_dalle}, compared with other methods, MJA achieves the best attack effectiveness, surpassing the second-best method, Sneaky, by 0.22, 0.23, and 0.23 in BR, ASR-C, and ASR-MLLM, respectively.
+As shown in Table~\ref{tab:attack_dalle}, compared with other methods, MJA achieves strong attack performance, surpassing the second-best method, Sneaky, by 0.22, 0.23, and 0.23 in BR, ASR-C, and ASR-MLLM, respectively.
 Since the image distributions of DALL·E 3 and SD1.4 differ substantially, all attack methods obtain relatively high FID scores ($>300$).
-In terms of prompt naturalness and attack efficiency, MJA also achieves the best performance, showing our superiority.
+In terms of prompt naturalness and attack efficiency, MJA also performs favorably.
+Fig.~\ref{fig:visualization_dalle3} shows the visualization of attack results, which demonstrates that MJA achieves better attack effectiveness than baseline methods.